For most Australian businesses, one financial year is about to end and another is about to begin.

 OKRs in Sales Comp Plans

 It's a good idea to set annual and quarterly objectives.
-These objectives cascaded down into key result areas and micro ‘to do’ lists.
-End of financial year is the time to pull out the OKRs and do some analysis.
+These objectives cascaded down into key result areas and micro to-do lists.
+The end of the financial year is the time to pull out the OKRs and do some analysis.
 The great thing about using the OKR process is it makes the analysis simple:

 - Did we meet our annual objectives?